-Include gross rental income received during the year from investment property (other than program-related investments reported on line 2).
+Include gross rental income received during the year from investment property and any other real property rented by the organization (other than program-related investments reported on line 2).

-Do not deduct investment management fees from the amount of investment income reported on this line, but report these fees on Part I, line 13.
+Do not deduct investment management fees from the amount of investment income reported on this line, but report these fees on line 13.

 Do not include on this line any capital gains dividends.
 They are reported on line 5.
 Also do not include unrealized gains and losses on investments carried at market value.
 See the instructions for line 20.